By Chainika Thakar

 Measure of Dispersion

-In short, it simply shows how much the entire data varies from their average value.
+In short, Measure of Dispersion shows how much the entire data varies from their average value.

 Now, let us understand the concept of each category.